Mazhar1-2/portfolio/index.md

 - Built a Random Forest classification model to estimate the probability of occurrences of certain bird species with a 95% accuracy.
 The model also predicted bird migration towards northern regions over the past 5 decades.
 <img src="images/DDD.png?raw=true"/>
+The following evaluation assesses the performance of the model.
+It correctly classified 3,499 instances of presence and 3,347 instances of absence.
+However, it misclassified 358 instances of presence and 234 instances of absence.
+The ROC curve analysis reveals an AUC (Area Under Curve) of 0.97, signaling a high likelihood of 97% for the model to accurately differentiate between the two classes.
 <img src="images/ROC_CONF.png?raw=true"/>

 - Led data collection, processing, and analysis of novel study on the influence of environmental temperature on bird vocal behavior and diversity.
 The analysis revealed a Pearson correlation coefficient of 0.79 and p-value < 0.001, indicating statistically significant correlation.
 <img src="images/Thesis_TwoLocation_ADsbs.png?raw=true"/>
+The Following is the mode
 <img src="images/Thesis_TwoLocation_VAsbs.png?raw=true"/>

 - Developed a deep convolutional neural network image classifier utilizing MFCC features extracted from birdsongs to accurately classify 27 bird species, achieving an 87% accuracy.